 Dobro Dosli!
 Welcome to Croatia.
 Your adventure begins with a welcome meeting at 6 pm.
 You can arrive at any time during the day as there are no activities planned until this important meeting.
 Although it experienced devastation during the war in the early 1990s, Dubrovnik’s old town is the undisputed jewel of the Dalmatian Coast.
 With its tiled roofs and white stone buildings, the old town remains as charming as ever.
 Extensive restoration has taken place to return it to its original splendour, and even today repairs are still being undertaken.
 With the sparkling water of the Adriatic in the background, Dubrovnik is picturesque, full of character and can easily be covered on foot.
 If you do arrive early, why not head out to one of the Elafiti Islands?
 There's Lopud, a quiet island with lovely hikes, clean beaches and a ruined castle.
 Kolocep is a sleepy enclave that boasts walks for every fitness level and Sipan, which is the most populated of the isles and reputedly has the most hospitable inhabitants.
 Alternatively, you might choose to simply laze about on one of Dubrovnik's beaches and people-watch for hours.

-Today is a free day for you to enjoy all that Dubrovnik has to offer.
-Enjoy views of the sea from the 2-kilometre-long city walls surrounding the town.
+Start the day by beating the crowds with an early morning walk along Dubrovnik's famous 2-kilometre-long city walls surrounding the old town.
+Enjoy views of the sea from the fully intact medieval structure, then enjoy all that Dubrovnik has to offer with the remainder of the day free for you to explore.
 Visit Big Onofrio's Fountain, a masterpiece built by famous European architect Onofrio della Cava.
 This 15th-century landmark was built to supply water to the city, flowing from the spigots into the collection trough surrounding it.
 Be sure to check out the Franciscan monastery with one of the world's oldest, continuously functioning pharmacies, founded in the 13th century.
 If you still feel energetic after a day exploring the city you can take the switchbacks leading up Srd Hill behind Dubrovnik for spectacular views of the city and the Dalmatian coastline.
 Otherwise, the newly restored cable car can whisk you to the top in no time.
 The hill is topped by a castle of Napoleonic times, which now houses the Museum of the Croatian War of Independence.

 Peljesac Peninsula / Korcula Island